ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What's orange and sounds like a parrot?
-A Carrot.
+Today a girl said she recognized me from vegetarian club, but I’m sure I’ve never met herbivore.

 [
-Sat Aug  9 00:28:36 UTC 2025
+Sun Aug 10 00:33:48 UTC 2025
  ]